An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Filtering Limits

 \section{Discrete-Time Filtering Limits}

-To characterize the filtering limitations, we first model the general discrete-time filtering system into an additive white Gaussian channel without feedback.
-With the aid of discrete-time I-MMSE relationship and optimal estimation theory, total information rate and its sandwich bounds are used to quantify the filtering limits of different systems.
+In this section, we first model the general discrete-time filtering system into an additive white Gaussian channel without feedback.
+With the aid of discrete-time I-MMSE relationship and optimal estimation theory, total information rate and its sandwich bounds are used to quantify the performance limits of different filtering systems.